-Canines are curious creatures, so love to stick their noses into unattended drinks.
-But even consuming a small amount of alcohol can do serious harm to our pets.
+Dogs are curious creatures, so love to stick their noses into free drinks.
+But even having a small amount of alcohol can do serious harm to our pets.

 Signs of alcohol poisoning

 It’s not just alcohol you need to keep away from your pets this Christmas.
-Research shows that a third of UK pet owners feed table scraps to their pets, unaware of the health problems these treats can cause.
-Even in small amounts these treats can be dangerous for our pets.
+Research shows that a third of UK pet owners feed table scraps to their pets.
+They are unaware of the health issues these treats can cause and even in small amounts, these treats can be dangerous for our pets.

 Avoid these foods